lennart-benschop/agon-forth/forth16/README.md

 - The cross-compile stage will produce a bare-bones FORTH system called kernel80.bin.
 This system misses many features, but it is powerful enough to load and compile its own extensions.
-- The extension stage will ALWAYS run on Cerberus 2080 (or an emulator of it), even if kernel80.bin was generated from another FORTH version.
+- The extension stage will ALWAYS run on Agon, even if kernel80.bin was generated from another FORTH version.
   The extension stage is started by running kernel80.bin and loading several FORTH source files from it.
 Those source files compile